chillmanAU/r4analyzer/README.md

 This software was built to be compatible with my usage of the R4 software.
 * Map A is interpreted as degrees of timing retard
 * Map B is interpeted as milliseconds of auxiliary injector time
-* Aux C input is interpreted as boost in psi
+* Aux C input is interpreted as AFR from a wideband O2 sensor

 Please contact me if your usage differs and I will see if I can accomodate your usage in the code